nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### Deleting emergency contact : `delemergency`

-Deletes an emergency contact and its details from a patient in the address book.
+Deletes an emergency contact and its details from a patient in the system.

 :pencil: Format: `delemergency INDEX